Tim Hardaway: Dallas Mavericks (2001–2002)

 Following the 2000–01 season, and with his skills declining with age, Hardaway was traded to the Dallas Mavericks on August 22, 2001, for a second-round draft pick.
 He was at one time Miami's all-time leader in assists.
 With Dallas, Hardaway was mainly utilized off the bench, starting only two games out of 54 and averaging almost ten points a game.
-In the middle of the season, he was traded to the Denver Nuggets in exchange for point guard Nick Van Exel.
+In the middle of the season, he was traded to the Denver Nuggets alongside Juwan Howard, Donnell Harvey and a future first-round draft pick in exchange for Nick Van Exel, Tariq Abdul-Wahad, Raef LaFrentz and Avery Johnson.

 Denver Nuggets (2002)

 With the Nuggets he started all 14 games he played with them before retiring and becoming a basketball analyst for ESPN.

 While playing for the Nuggets, Hardaway was suspended for two games and fined $10,000 by the league when he threw a television monitor onto the court.

 Indiana Pacers (2003)

 On March 27, 2003, Hardaway signed a contract with the Indiana Pacers, and in his first game registered a season-high 14 points and seven assists against the Chicago Bulls.
 By the end of his career, Hardaway competed in five NBA All-Star Games.